Hidnish/Milestone-Project-2-Kyoto/README.md

 - Provides a clean UX for users with intuitive navigation.
 - Structures the content with clear division and focus on introduction, maps and contact form.
-- Animations (made with JavaScript) are included to improve the overall user experience and increase the thrustworthiness of the website.
+- Animations (made with JavaScript) included to improve the overall user experience and increase the thrustworthiness of the website.

 #### 3. Structure